Languages used on the Internet: Languages used

-Content languages for websites
+Usage statistics of content languages for websites

-W3Techs estimated percentages of the top 10 million websites on the World Wide Web using various content languages as of March 18, 2023:
+As of 18 March 2025, the following table lists the forty most commonly used content languages among the top 10 million websites on the World Wide Web, according to estimates by W3Techs.

 All other languages are used in less than 0.1% of websites.
 Even including all languages, percentages may not sum to 100% because some websites contain multiple content languages.